Christine Darby // Published: June 2021 // Updated: August 2025

 • A small business was impacted: “Website shows in site: but not in Google search results.”

-These scattered forum requests show how often this issue is misdiagnosed, dismissed, or quietly abandoned.
-Over the years, we’ve heard from politicians, journalists, brick-and-mortar business owners, professional service providers, musicians, professors, and even an ex-Googler.
+Scattered forum reports show how often this issue is misdiagnosed, dismissed, or quietly abandoned.
+Over the years, we’ve heard from politicians, journalists, creatives, brick-and-mortar business owners, professional service providers, musicians, professors, and even an ex-Googler.

 Did your site “disappear” from Google?